BrittniKarat/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
   - React JS is a Javascript library
   - Through it's use of the virtual DOM, it can update *only* the changes, instead of the whole DOM for a single change
+  - It also allows us to use states, props, and side effects to build interactive web pages

 1. Describe component state.
-  -
+  - The current, changable, state of the component, managed within itself, to keep track of information between renderings

 1. Describe props.
-  - Props are a read-only placeholder for the data in the state
+  - Props are a read-only placeholder for the data in the state.
+They are the properties that get passed to the component, like parameters.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
   - Side effects are things such as timers, logging, Api, etc. that affects something outside the scope of the function being executed.